Workers Fear ‘Open Season' of Violence Against Employees At Stores Across SoCal

 "Every day, we have confrontations.
 Most of which are, 'Please put on a mask,'" said Hall.

-In the most recent survey by the National Retail Federation, more than 60% of store owners said workplace violence is now the number one threat to employees.
+In the most recent survey by the National Retail Federation, more than 60% of store owners said workplace violence is now the No. 1 threat to employees.

-"I think that what we're seeing is people feeling more anxious and distressed," said psychologist, Luana Marques, who is a professor at Harvard Medical School, who studies anxiety and depression.
+"I think that what we're seeing is people feeling more anxious and distressed," said psychologist, Luana Marques, a professor at Harvard Medical School who studies anxiety and depression.

 "I think as the pandemic has dragged on, all of us have had moments that you're feeling a little more on edge, a little more irritated, and that makes sense as life has changed," Marques told the NBC4.